storj/docs/app/(docs)/dcs/objects/page.md

 ### Extending Retention Period

 Retention periods can only be extended, not reduced.
-Storj Console currently doesn't allow to remove it.
+The Storj Console currently doesn't allow to remove it.

 {% tabs %}